Alice Henry: Career

 After completing high school, Henry taught briefly and eventually became a featured reporter for The Melbourne Argus and the Australian.
 Her journalism mainly focused on progressive causes such as labour reform, disabled children and proportional representation.
 She also became involved with Australian politics in the 1890s, and began to lecture on topics such as women's rights, suffrage and labour.
 She became closely associated with the progressive movement in Melbourne.
 Henry moved to the United States from Australia in 1906 and became office secretary of the Women's Trade Union League in Chicago.
 While working for the Women's Trade Union League she became prominent in the fight for women's suffrage, union organisation and labour rights.
 She served a variety of jobs within the union including field organiser and director of the education department.

 Henry remained involved in writing during her time in America.
 She edited the women's section of the Chicago Union Labor Advocate and was the founding editor of the Women's Trade Union League's Life and Labor periodical until 1915.
-Henry also wrote two books, The Trade Union Woman (1915) and Women in the Labor Movement (1923).
+Henry also wrote two books, The Trade Union Woman (1915) and Women and the Labor Movement (1923).
 Both of these books focus on the particular struggles and inequalities working-class women faced during this time period.